5.5 Summary and Final Tasks

 For nearly a century, the electric utility sector operated under a stringent type of regulation known as "rate of return regulation" or "cost of service regulation," as was discussed in this Lesson.
 The essence of rate of return regulation is that a utility's electric rates are set to reflect long-run average costs, plus a regulated profit margin for the utility.
 The rationale for this type of regulation was that electric utilities are natural monopolies - in other words, a single company could serve a given geographic area with lower marginal and average costs than could a large number of competitive firms.
-We also learned about the fundamental rate of return regulation equation, which states that a utility's revenue requirement (the amount of money that it has to bring in from customers - not to be confused with "Average Revenue Requirement" of a power plant) is equal to its operational costs for labor, fuel, and taxes, plus its stock of non-depreciated capital, plus its allowed profit.
+We also learned about the fundamental rate of return regulation equation, which states that a utility's revenue requirement (the amount of money that it has to bring in from customers - not to be confused with the "Average Revenue Requirement" of a power plant) is equal to its operational costs for labor, fuel, and taxes, plus its stock of non-depreciated capital, plus its allowed profit.
 The key insight from the rate of return equation is that utilities earn profits on capital investments, not on fuel or other operational costs.
-This gives electric utilities strong incentives to make capital investments in power plants, substations, transmission lines and other equipment.
+This gives electric utilities strong incentives to make capital investments in power plants, substations, transmission lines, and other equipment.

 Reminder - Complete all of the Lesson 5 tasks!

 You have reached the end of Lesson 5!
 Double-check the to-do list on the Lesson 5 Introduction page to make sure you have completed all of the activities listed there before you begin Lesson 6.
-In particular, please make sure that you read the Jamison reading carefully before starting the homework assignment for Lesson 5.